SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 ### quote_id ###
 #### (Id, **required**)

-The identifier of the quote on which this transactino is based.
+The identifier of the quote on which this transaction is based.

 ### crypto_currency ###
 #### (CryptoCurrency, **required**)